What is Five-Element Acupuncture?

 The Yellow Path ‘Licentiate in Acupuncture’ certificate does not give automatic entry to any of these other organisations, however should you wish to join one of them - an independent application must be made and they will each provide the requirements for membership that may or may not require further study.
-All Yellow Path graduates are entitled to become members of the Complementary Therapists Association (CThA).
-There is currently no statutory regulation of acupuncture in the UK.

 How does insurance work?

 Once you have completed Modules 1-3, and you start your clinical training in Module 4, we will authorise and direct you to where you can purchase student insurance (approximately £60.00).
 On completion of Module 4 and achieving your Licentiate in Acupuncture (Lic Ac.) you can upgrade to full personal and professional indemnity insurance.

 What are the costs of being a practitioner once qualified?

 One of the great things about setting up an acupuncture practice is how little is needed compared to many other businesses.
 In short, all you will need is: